thesse1/webmethods-api-gateway-staging/README.md

 > Note: You can find a sample for this mechanism in the sample SwaggerPetstore API, see below.

-### aliases.json configuration of target-stage-specific alias values
+### aliases.json configuration of target stage-specific alias values

 Each API project can include one aliases.json file in the API project root folder specifying aliases used by the API(s) in the API project which should be overwritten with environment-specific values.
 In addition to that, there can be one global aliases.json file in the /apis root folder for overwriting values of aliases used by APIs in multiple API projects.